scope-ink/docs/content/integrations/4-gitlab-enterprise.md

 7. **Save** the personal access token somewhere safe.
 Once you leave or refresh the page, you won’t be able to access it again

 To finish the integration, click on the ***Add integration*** button and later you will be able to select the new repositories.

+### IMPORTANT NOTE

+If your account is created in your own local instance and not globally on the official site GitLab.com, you firstly need to create an account on GitLab.com and then, add your integration to your Scope account.
+If that is the case, please, [create a GitLab account](https://gitlab.com/users/sign_up "create a GitLab account") or use an existing GitLab account.